derrickandry/1340Project/README.md

 - Maximum of 10 stores.

 **Features to implement**
-- Search according to filters
+- Search  and sort according to filters
 - Insert commodity
 - Delete commodity
 - Update information for a commodity